-Where to eat near Plitvice Lakes
+Where to eat at Plitvice Lakes

 After spending your day in nature, exploring the lakes, there is nothing better than sit, relax, and eat a nice meal.
 There are a few restaurants near the Plitvice Lakes National Park, mainly located within the hotels, such as Hotel Plitvice, Hotel Jezero, Hotel Degenija, etc.